antoniablanco/DD_optimization_c_plusplus/README.md

 #### SetCovering

 This example represents a generalization of the set covering problem, allowing for different values to test various cases.
 To construct it, various values need to be provided.
-First, the initial state should be a list containing numbers representing the number of constraints to be given, for example, "[1,2,3]".
+First, the initial state should be a list containing numbers representing the number of constraints to be given, for example, "{1,2,3}`".
 Additionally, a dictionary of variables along with their domains must be provided.
-Specifically for this problem, the `right_side_of_restrictions` is the minimum value for each constraint, associated through their positions.
-Lastly, `matrix_of_weight` is a list of lists where the values represent the probability of each variable (associated by position) being within the constraint.
+Specifically for this problem, the `right_side_of_restrictions `is the minimum value for each constraint, associated through their positions.
+Lastly,`matrix_of_weight` is a list of lists where the values represent the probability of each variable (associated by position) being within the constraint.
 After providing all these parameters to the instance of the constructed problem class, you can test the other features.

 ## Test Casses